savonet/book/workflow.md

 We will also see in [next section](#sec:tracks) that the insertion of jingles can also conveniently be triggered by metadata in sources.

+#### Inserting jingles in transitions

+Yet another method for inserting transition consists in adding them in transitions between tracks, this is detailed in [a later section](#sec:transitions).

 Tracks and metadata {#sec:tracks}
 -------------------